Majid-Mahzarnia/easybackup/README.md

 apt install net-tools

-2- Download and run the main script
-WGET script .....

-3- Download and run the main script chmod 700 ./easybackup.sh
+2- Download and run the main script chmod 700 ./easybackup.sh && ./easybackup.sh
-./easybackup.sh

 Explanation:
 - Workplace directory is: a directory in which all backup job project files will be ctrated